 Many years ago the Harmony company produced a ukulele on which was inscribed: Music self-played is happiness self-made.
 That is as true now as it was in the 1920s.
 Whether you’re a ukulele novice or a seasoned strummer the Vancouver Ukulele Circle is for you!
-King of the Ukulele, Ralph Shaw, leads the oldest ukulele club in Canada.
-We have celebrated our 16th anniversary.
+King of the Ukulele, Ralph Shaw, founded the oldest ukulele club in Canada.
+We have celebrated our 21st anniversary.

 Want to perform?
 Our open-mic time is your chance to shine no matter what level you’re at.
 In fact the applause is all the louder for brave beginners.

-So come and experience the folk music of the new millennium.
+So come join our group of session leaders and experience the folk music of the new millennium.
 Ukulele is where it’s at!
-Third Tuesday of the month “Rogulele” nights are at the Rogue Folk Club, St. James Hall.

 More about us …

 Almost nothing is predictable right now.
 To be notified when and where we are meeting, whether on Zoom or (more likely) live, please join our mailing list (see below).

 VanUkes will be taking a break over the summer, so our next meeting will be in September, date and location TBD.

 The tickets link will be made known to folks on the mailing list the week before the date.

 You may join our mailing list, see below, to receive the details about each month’s meeting and the month’s songs.